 As markets cratered worldwide, the message was clear.
 Gold was the only safe haven – the blue ribbon champ – the last man standing.

 By dawn's early light, London dealers were reporting record sales of coins and bars to store-front customers standing in line.
 Google searches for “buy gold” went soaring 500%.
 Online sellers had heavy traffic.

 Brexit has been all about wealth and liberty – who will have it, and who will protect it?
 Gold buyers knew the most enduring wealth for 5,000 years has been gold and silver you hold in your hand, unlike the trillions in digital wealth evaporating into cyberspace during Brexit's aftermath.

 Wealth is the stored and stockpiled accounting of our labor, time, energy, and talent.
 We depend on that store of wealth to ensure financial liberty for our families, to pass on to future generations, or just to enjoy a day at the beach without punching a clock.
 And without being told what to think.

 Throughout history, gold and silver have been the sole survivors found in the smoking ruins of failed kingdoms, borders, flags, and currencies.

-As markets began sinking like stones June 23rd, as bankers panicked, and as media pundits blathered, the price of liberty was paid, and the value of gold embraced.
+As markets began sinking like stones on June 23rd, as bankers panicked, and as media pundits blathered, the price of liberty was paid, and the value of gold was embraced.